SvenGroot/Ookii.CommandLine/docs/Migrating.md

 modifications unless you used subcommands, heavily customized the usage help format, or used custom argument value conversion.

-## .Net Framework support

-As of version 3.0, .Net Framework 2.0 is no longer supported.
-You can still target .Net Framework 4.6.1 and later using the .Net Standard 2.0 assembly.
-If you need to support an older version of .Net, please continue to use [version 2.4](https://github.com/SvenGroot/ookii.commandline/releases/tag/v2.4).

 ## Ookii.CommandLine 5.0

 Version 5.0 was used as a cleanup release, tidying up the API and removing some elements that were